JStan811/rock-paper-scissors/README.md

     - for this I'd have to change the logic of the playRound() function.
 At this point, it only checks who wins, not how they win.
 - Add error checking to ensure user input is "rock", "paper", or "scissors."
     - for this I think I'd have to use some sort of loop that checks the user's input against a predefined set of values and either assigns the input to a variable if the input is acceptible or shows an error message and prompts again if it's not.
+- Add support for round "tying".
+At this point, the program doesn't have a way to determine or react to ties (rock against rock).